 Inference: The geometric mean serum LDL among those dying within 5 years of study enrollment is 112.01 mg/dL and the geometric mean serum LDL among those dying after 5 years of study enrollment is 122.83 mg/dL.
 The geometric mean serum LDL is 9.65% higher in those who die after 5 years compared to those who die within 5 years of study enrollment.
 Based on a two-sided p-value of 0.0128, these results are statistically significant and the 95% confidence interval indicates the observed difference falls among a true difference in the population anywhere between 2.0% and 17.9% higher in those who died after 5 years of enrollment.
 We will reject the null hypothesis and conclude that death after 5 years of study enrollment is associated with a higher geometric mean serum LDL.

+5/5 for performing an appropriate analysis

+5/5 for reporting the association appropriately

+Total: 10/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).